Perfect Pairings & Recipes for

 Harmonious Flavours Of Mizuna

-Just as our ingredient analysis revealed that mustard and tomatoey flavour accents often complement each other, we can identify the full profile of flavours that harmonise with each of the flavours present in mizuna.
-For instance, the cabbagy notes of mizuna are strongly associated with oaky and bay leaf accents.
+Just as our analysis shows that mustard and tomatoey flavour notes tend to pair together, we can identify the full profile of flavours that harmonise with each of the flavour notes present in mizuna.
+For instance, the cabbagy flavours of mizuna are strongly associated with oaky and bay leaf notes.

-The aroma accents complementary to the various accents of mizuna can be seen highlighted in the pink bars below.
+The notes associated with the various aromas of mizuna can be seen highlighted in the pink bars below.

 Flavour Profile Of Mizuna And Its Complementary Flavour Notes